alfonsoawd/ML-Learning-Projects/README.md

 # Machine Learning Notebooks

-Welcome!
 This repository contains Jupyter notebooks and learning materials from different machine learning courses I've taken.
 Each folder is labeled to indicate the course:

 **1-** : *Machine Learning for NLP* (Teacher: Christopher Kermorant)
    - Covers classification tasks, word embeddings, and foundational NLP techniques.